joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

         {
             foreach (var permission in requirement.Permissions)
             {
-                // Here we are looking at the logged-in user claims. if (!context.User.HasClaim(PermissionRequirement.ClaimType, permission))
+                // Here we are looking at the logged-in user's claims. if (!context.User.HasClaim(PermissionRequirement.ClaimType, permission))
                 {
                     context.Fail();